AKRASHEJAZ/JOURNALIZE_DESKTOP_APP/README.md

 # JOURNALIZE_DESKTOP_APP
-a simple app to handle notes using json file.
+A simple app to handle notes using json file.
+Use to ADD , DELETE , READ , and MODIFY notes.
+Build using python and tkinter.
+Gui build by using Figma and imported using tkinter designer.